kkirby16/mod-1-project/README.md

 Video of how to use my app: https://youtu.be/utlNn8Y6i6k

-This project is liscensed under: https://www.gnu.org/licenses/gpl-3.0.en.html
+This project is licensed under: https://www.gnu.org/licenses/gpl-3.0.en.html